pexip/os-celery/docs/userguide/tasks.rst

     ... def add(x, y):
     ...     return x + y

-    # Works locally, but the worker reciving the task will raise an error.
+    # Works locally, but the worker receiving the task will raise an error.
     >>> add.delay(8)
     <AsyncResult: f59d71ca-1549-43e0-be41-4e8821a83c0c>